In this guide we will talk about cybersecurity for small-network operators.

 Technology also plays a role in tipping the balance of modern cybercrime in favor of the bad guys.

 Big data speed and volume.
-Several years ago, when companies commercialized big data analytics products and services, the ability of internet-connected devices to process huge volumes of data quickly was a big part of the sales pitch.
+Several years ago, when companies commercialized big data analytics products and services, the ability of internet-connected devices to process huge volumes of data was a big part of the sales pitch.

 Now, cybercriminals use high-speed, high-volume processes in a new way: to quickly gather valuable assets such as credit card numbers and healthcare data from many locations.
 Given the increasing value of the data—not to mention the higher information processing volume and speed—it all adds up.
 Before you know it, you’re talking serious money.

 Monetizing via device control.
 But where does the money come from?
-Cyberattackers engage in inbound attacks when they breach a home or microbusiness network to target connected devices such as desktop computers, baby monitors, security cameras, and game consoles via the internet.
+Cyberattackers engage in inbound attacks when they breach a home or micro business network to target connected devices such as desktop computers, baby monitors, security cameras, and game consoles via the internet.

 In each case, the devices (bots) capture and automate the ability to obtain sensitive information, intercept communications, or launch attacks against other external targets, hundreds and thousands of devices at a time.
 And did I mention that AI often guides the process to ensure smooth command and control?
 Does it sound like science fiction?
 I thought so too, until Princeton IT security researchers simulated an army of botnet devices attacking a power grid.

 Cybersecurity attacks have always mattered to their victims, whoever they might be.
 They are real events that cause real pain and business damage.
+But now, statistics show that cyberattacks are getting personal—they involve small businesses and individuals.
 These losses include personal identity theft, lost proprietary information, business recovery costs, and business reputations.
-But now, statistics show that cyberattacks are getting personal—they involve small businesses and individuals.

 What happened?
-Why do cyberattackers bother with the little guy?
+Why do cyber attackers bother with the little guy?
 Until recently, the financial gain wasn’t worth the effort of dealing with small “accounts.”
 The ability to operate high-speed, high-volume data searches for personal and business information has become a new type of data analytics operation.

 Is it possible to reduce the risk of cybercrime in a truly small business?
-After all, SNOs ten or fewer employees.
-It’s a place where money doesn’t hang on trees, and resource allocation decisions are often hard to make.
+After all, SNOs have ten or fewer employees.
+It’s where money doesn’t hang on trees, and resource allocation decisions are often hard to make.
 Usually, the “IT Manager” also wears one (or more) hats.
 IN other words, there’s only so much time, effort, and money to address a problem that might turn out to be high-quality guesswork.

 There is an answer to the question, “What does it take to protect my business from cyberattacks?”
 If you regard security as absolute (reducing risk to zero), you’re out of luck.
 Risk will never go away.
-But what if you want to reduce risk to a point where cybercrooks give up on your network ops and look elsewhere for easier pickings?
+But what if you want to minimize the risk to a point where cybercrooks give up on your network ops and look elsewhere for easier pickings?
 Yes, you can do that.
 In general, your message would have to say:

 It’s difficult to say exactly what would work because best practice recommendations for SNOs, hardware tools, and software are changing.
 But generally, a persuasive approach would include:

 Notice that most of these guidelines involve behavior—yours.
 The others (firewall and phishing toolbars are available at no cost online.
-But let’s review the major network cyberthreats and what it takes to reduce the risk of each of them specifically:
+But let’s review the major network cyber threats and what it takes to reduce the risk of each of them specifically:

 Reduce phishing risk by following the general guidelines above, especially phishing toolbars.